liuliqiang/redisbeat/README.md

 # Installation

-Redisbeat can be easily installed using setuptools or pip.
+`redisbeat` can be easily installed using setuptools or pip.

     # pip install redisbeat